Kim Kardashian And Paris Hilton Wear Matching, Tight Sparkly Dresses In BTS Instagram Post

 “Who let the GLAM out?” one follower inquired.

-“Hand in hand back like the old times two beauties,” another follower chimed.
+“Hand in hand back like the old times two beauties,” another fan chimed in.

 Billboard reported that Hilton’s new single is her entrance back into the music scene.
-The dance song dropped on Thursday, May 9, by DJs Dimitri Vegas and Like Mike.
-Kardashian’s cameo was reportedly inspired by viewers thinking the previewed lyrics were released last month, due to the beauty mogul being known for her booty.
-The two reality stars hinted that they were working on something together in April when Hilton shared videos of the two of them on her Instagram page.
+The dance song dropped on Thursday, May 9, and features DJs Dimitri Vegas and Like Mike.
+Kardashian’s cameo was reportedly inspired by viewers thinking the previewed lyrics released last month were allusions to her, due to the beauty mogul being known for her booty.
+The two reality stars hinted that they were working on something together in April, when Hilton shared videos of herself and Kim to her Instagram page.

-Many fans know that Kardashian and Hilton have been friends since they were both young.
-Kardashian even worked for Hilton before Keeping Up with the Kardashians began back in 2007.
-People reports that the two were seen in countless paparazzi photos clubbing together.
-Kardashian was also seen on Hilton’s E! series The Simple Life organizing her closet and taking care of her chihuahua Tinkerbell.
+Many fans know that Kardashian and Hilton have been friends for some time.
+Kardashian even worked for Hilton before Keeping Up with the Kardashians began, back in 2007.
+People reports that the two were seen in countless paparazzi photos, frequently clubbing together.
+Kardashian was also seen on Hilton’s E! series The Simple Life, organizing Hilton’s closet and taking care of her chihuahua, Tinkerbell.
 However, the two began to part ways as Kardashian and her family became household names.
-The two even exchanged harsh words towards each other in the press and weren’t on speaking terms in the mid-2000s.
+The two even exchanged harsh words towards each other in the press, and weren’t on speaking terms in the mid-2000s.
 In an interview, Hilton even compared Kardashian’s derriere to cottage cheese.

-“I haven’t talked to her in a few years,” Kardashian West told Howard Stern in 2009.
-“We were good friends … It was just one time we didn’t speak again.
+“I haven’t talked to her in a few years,” Kardashian told Howard Stern of Paris Hilton in 2009.
+“We were good friends… It was just one time we didn’t speak again.
 I did speak to her once when she went on a radio station and said that my ass looks like cellulite in a trash bag or something — she did call me to apologize.”

-Since then, however, the two have reunited and have spent more time together.
-Hilton joined the Kardashian-Jenner clan in April to celebrate Kourtney Kardashian’s 40th birthday, which she posted about on Instagram.
+Since then, however, the two have reunited.
+Hilton joined the Kardashian-Jenner clan in April to celebrate Kourtney Kardashian’s 40th birthday.